 WHAT YOU NEED TO KNOW BEFORE YOU VISIT ITALY

 If you were to ask me what country I could picture myself moving to one day, it would have to be Italy.
 The food, the people, the culture, the views - there's no place quite like it which is why I find myself going back time and time again.
-Since my first trip to Italy nearly 10 years ago, I've been back approximately a dozen times (and gained a few pounds from all the food) and have put together this list of 14 things you should...Read more
+Since my first trip to Italy nearly 15 years ago, I've been back at least once a year (and gained a few pounds from all the mouthwatering food) and have put together this list of important things...Read more

 "All Roads Lead to Rome."
 And so they should!
 The term stems from the fact that Rome was the epicenter of major roads during the peak of the Roman Empire.
 Rome was the first Italian city I ever visited, and the Eternal City is what got me hooked on the beautiful country.
 If you are contemplating traveling to Rome to see the famous Coliseum, Castle of Angels, Pantheon and the Trevi Fountain, you absolutely must plan that trip ASAP!
 There is a reason why Rome...Read more